-- (a) A student who cannot sit for the final examination due to illness that has been verified by a Medical Officer of the University or any Government Hospital.
-The mark for the special examination under this case will replace the final examination mark only, while the mark for the coursework remains the same. - (b) A final semester student with a Good Standing (Kedudukan Baik KB) status but fails one (1) course taken during any of his/her last two semesters, exclusive of the Industrial Training semester.
+(a) A student who cannot sit for the final examination due to illness that has been verified by a Medical Officer of the University or any Government Hospital.
+The mark for the special examination under this case will replace

+- the final examination mark only, while the mark for the coursework remains the same. - (b) A final semester student with a Good Standing (Kedudukan Baik KB) status but fails one (1) course taken during any of his/her last two semesters, exclusive of the Industrial Training semester. - (c) The special examination is given only once for a course in a particular semester, except with the permission of the Senate. - (d) A student who fails to sit for the special examination will be given a zero (0) mark for the final examination.